imakshat47/Audio2Text-Script/readme.md

 1. Clone my Repo
 2. Connect Microphone
 3. Open CMD
-4. Make a key.py file in root dir for connecting database
+4. Make a key.py file in root dir for connecting database (If want to push Record to Database)

 - File format